-School Safety Plan (School Year 2016-17)
+School Safety Plan (School Year 2017-18)

 Safety and health of our students and employees is of prime importance to Echo Center.
 Inspections are conducted at least once a year by the Culver City fire department.
 Age appropriate lessons and curriculum regarding health and safety at home, school and the community are presented.
-A safe school plan was reviewed in 8/2016 and presented to the employees during the week of 8/15/16 and to families in 1/2016 in the event of a major emergency.
+A safe school plan was reviewed in 8/2017 and presented to the employees prior to the start of the 2017-18 school year as well as to the families in the event of a major emergency.
 Phone contact for each family has been arranged through an automated phone system.

 All employees are trained in CPR and first aid.
 Fire and emergency drills are conducted on a regular basis and diagrams for exit plans are posted in each room.
 First aid kits are provided to personnel for use on the schoolyard as well as for field trips.
-Emergency supplies that include food, medical and other necessary needs, are stored in a safe and accessible area and are updated yearly.
+Emergency supplies that include food, medical, audiological, and other necessary needs, are stored in a safe and accessible area and are updated yearly.
 All medication is handled by front office personnel.